 freelance writing (stopped doing this in 2016 mostly), web design (stopped this in 2016 cause I hate working with web design customers), an SEO agency (focused on link building – started in 2017), and a few other things.

 I’m not a guru.
 I’m just tired of hearing how there are no women in SEO or Internet Marketing.
 There’s plenty of us and we make bank just like the guys.
 I’m also tired of seeing gurus selling courses and coaching on making money from SEO and niche sites when these same gurus haven’t ranked sites or made decent income from them in years (yes, I know of

 two three of these douche bags).

-I watch a LOT of Adventure Time.
+I watch a LOT of cartoons, mostly Adventure Time.
 LSP is my favorite character, followed closely by BMO.

 I also drink a LOT of coffee.
-This is currently my favorite.
+Tony’s Coffee out of Bellingham, WA is my go-to brand these days.
+This is currently my favorite blend.